chauff/cse1500-web-transcripts/_lectures/node.md

 permalink: /nodejs/
 linkname: Node.js I
 ordering: 4
-warning: true
+warning: false
 ---

 # Node.js: JavaScript on the server <!-- omit in toc -->

 *At times we use ☝️ and 👇 to make it clear whether an explanation belongs to the code snippet above or below the text.
-The ‼️ sign is added to code examples you should run yourself.
+The :bangbang: sign is added to code examples you should run yourself.
 When you see a :bug:, we offer advice on how to debug your code with the browser's and VSC's tooling - these hints are solely to help you with your programming project and not exam material!
 Paragraphs with a 🚩 are just for your information and not exam material.*

 ## Table of Contents <!-- omit in toc -->
 - [Required & recommended readings and activities](#required--recommended-readings-and-activities)